gridcoin-community/Gridcoin-Site/wiki/faq.md

 ### How can I move my data folder?

 1. Close your wallet.
-2. Move your entire data from actual location to the new location.
+2. Move all data from the current location to the new location.
 The default location of the data is `%appdata%\GridcoinResearch`.
-3. After you move the entire contents, right click at the Gridcoin Icon, select properties, and add the `-choosedatadir` to the end.
+3. After you move the entire contents, right click the Gridcoin Shortcut, select properties, and add `-choosedatadir` to the end.
-4. Run Gridcoin.
+4. Run the wallet.
-5. It will show the dialog dialog box to choose the data directory.
+5. It will show the dialog box to choose the data directory.
 6. Choose the new location.
+7. Right-click the Gridcoin Shortcut, select properties, and remove `-choosedatadir`

 ---